-- the limits on participation fees, as set out in regulations, must be complied with - all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day; the game must be played and completed on the day the chances are allocated, and the result of the game must be made public in the premises on the day that it is played - the prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if non-monetary prize) - participation in the gaming must not entitle the player to take part in any other gambling forthcoming regulations.
+the limits on participation fees, as set out in regulations, must be complied with all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day; the game must be played and completed on the day the chances are allocated, and the result of the game must be made public in the premises on the day that it is played the prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if non-monetary prize) participation in the gaming must not entitle the player to take part in any other gambling that they understand the limits to stakes and prizes that are that the gaming offered is within the law clear policies that outline the steps to be taken to protect forthcoming regulations.
 A Club Gaming machine permit will enable the premises to provide gaming machines (3 machines of categories B, C or D).

-10.2.3 Club Gaming and Club Machines Permits

-Members Clubs and Miners' welfare institutes (but not Commercial Clubs) may apply for a Club Gaming Permit or a Clubs Gaming machines permit.
+10.2.3 Club Gaming and Club Machines Permits Members Clubs and Miners' welfare institutes (but not Commercial Clubs) may apply for a Club Gaming Permit or a Clubs Gaming machines permit.
 The Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D), equal chance gaming and games of chance as set-out in